 So you loved learning new languages: German at university, spent 6 months in Spain, and watch TV shows just in English… but how do you put those language skills into your CV?
 Is there a right way of describing your skill in the resume?
 Yes, there is!
 Generally, 90% of the EU population knows at least one foreign language, that’s why it’s crucial to dive into the correct language proficiency levels, formatting, designing, and many more.
 At first sight, it might seem an easy job, but our full guide will reveal how many things you should actually consider.

 Where to put your language skills?

 One might think: “Should I dedicate a whole section just to the list of languages?!”.
 Our answer is: definitely!
 If you phrase your skills in the way they should be phrased, the “simple list” will occupy way more space than you would imagine.
-When one of your biggest strengths is to learn languages fast, displaying them correctly is crucial to give recruiters even more reason to hire you instead of someone else.
+When one of your biggest strengths is learning languages fast, displaying them correctly is crucial to give recruiters even more reasons to hire you instead of someone else.

 How to list your skills?

 The list shouldn’t be random.
 Don’t use alphabetical order or the most common languages at the beginning.
 Instead, order your language skills depending on your proficiency level.
 Start with the most proficient language, and just then list up other language skills in descending order.

 How do you decide, which language proficiency level to use?